P/E RATIO: [FAIL]

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 CPN, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were -$0.39, $0.42, $0.03, $2.31, and $0.64, fails this test.

 LONG-TERM EPS GROWTH: [PASS]

 One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
-CPN's long-term growth rate of 44.04%, Based on the average of the 2 and 5 year historical and the current year EPS growth rates, passes this test.
+CPN's long-term growth rate of 80.92%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.